akmur/alex-11ty/posts/2020-07-23-basic-usage-of-the-new-react-router-v6-beta.md

 You can then use the _locationSearch_ variable to extract the single parameters

-So, that&#8217;s it!
+So, that's it!
 Hopefully this gave you a good starting point to implement React Router V6 in your app.

 <span>Photo by <a href="https://unsplash.com/@bogdan_karlenko?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Bogdan Karlenko</a> on <a href="https://unsplash.com/s/photos/routes?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></span>